-The park is a place of endless beauty, and an inspiration for the pallet of countless aspiring artists.
+Yosemite National Park is a place of endless beauty and an inspiration for the pallet of countless aspiring artists.
 Nobody ever visits Yosemite Park without being profoundly affected by the experience.
 If you cannot have your senses tickled by a visit here, you cannot be impressed by anything.

 See all of our posts on Yosemite National Park

 Check out our tips for the best things to do in Yosemite during your visit!